INTENT

 IMPLEMENTATION

-Using our allocation of sports premium funding, the children will engage in a series of lessons taught by staff and outside external specialists for gymnastics, dance and areas covered by Fleetwood Town Community Trust as well as support staff where necessary.
+Fleetwood Town Community Trust will work alongside teaching staff to update staff CPD while also working with targeted groups.
 The children will be given clear learning objectives that will aim to be achieved by the end of each session.
 The children will learn basic fundamental skills taught at a slower pace in order to correctly master.
 Once mastered, the children will take part in fast paced energetic sessions while also being offered the opportunity to take part in intra and inter school events of both inclusive and competitive nature.
-The children will have access to personal best sessions, team work sessions, competitions and the chance to take part in sports at an inclusive level.
-The children will adopt a personal best strategy / mind set in order to self-regulate and self-assess their own progress.
+Events will be provided for pupil premium children, targeted boys’ and girls’ and more able and talented groups.
+The children will have access to personal best sessions and team work sessions.
+The children will adopt a personal best mind set in order to self-regulate and self-assess their own progress.
 The children will take part in sessions both indoor and outdoor covering a wide range of P.E. strands including EYFS targets (gross and fine motor skills), basic fundamental skills, yoga and mental wellbeing, athletics, invasion games, team games, outdoor adventurous activities, net and wall, dance, gymnastics and swimming.
+At the top end of KS2, children will begin to take part in full sports competitions at both inter and intra level with an aim to begin leading sessions by understanding the rules and delivering the session themselves at primary and later at high school.
+A gymnastics specialist will lead an after-school club that allows our children to take part in extracurricular sessions and the possibility of an internal interschool event.

 Our P.E Coordinator will actively take part in CPD events organised by Fleetwood Town Community Trust, the Lancashire School Games organisers, take part in cluster meetings and sharing of practise with colleagues and other schools while working alongside various external specialists / community providers to improve the quality of teaching delivery and the end results of the children’s physical education.
-P.E. is taught twice a week.
-One P.E. session will be taught indoor and one session outdoor where it is possible.

 Children in year 4 will complete the swimming programme of study with a swimming specialist at Fleetwood YMCA.
 As a peninsula town, we understand more than ever the importance of swimming a full 25m length and the children improving their water safety survival skills as it is an important part of living in a seaside town.